-- Disclosures by children or any cause for concern about a child's safety/welfare must be reported immediately to the DSL or the person who acts in their absence. - Agree with this person what action should be taken, by whom and when it will be reviewed. - All verbal conversations that take place regarding safeguarding concerns will be promptly recorded on CPOMS with an alert sent to the DSL/Deputy DSL or in writing on a 'Recording Form for Safeguarding Incidents'.
-Extended Services staff, middays or supply staff will need to complete a paper copy of the school's 'Recording Form for Safeguarding Incidents'.
-This Recording Form will be uploaded onto the CPOMS system by the DSL/ Deputy DSL. - If a child is in immediate danger, contact will be made with the police.
-If a child is identified as a Child in Need or a child at risk of or being subjected to significant harm, a referral will be made to Trafford Children's First Response Team using the online referral process which can be accessed via https://trafford-framework.egovhub.net/TRAFFORDFIRSTRESPONSEREFERRALFORM/launch.
+- Disclosures by children or any cause for concern about a child's safety/welfare must be reported immediately to the DSL or the person who acts in their absence.
+If in exceptional circumstances the DSL or Deputy DSL is not available, this should not delay appropriate action being taken.
+Speak to a member of the Senior Leadership Team and/or take advice from Trafford Children's First Response Team.
+You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
+Share details of any actions you take with the DSL as soon as practically possible.
+Anyone can make a referral.
+Contact details for Trafford Children's First Response Team can be found on safeguarding posters throughout school, on the back of staff lanyards and in Appendix 4 of this Safeguarding Policy.
+If a referral is made, any action taken must be shared with the DSL as soon as possible. - In the majority of cases, the DSL will be available.
+Agree with the DSL what action should be taken, by whom and when it will be reviewed. - All verbal conversations that take place regarding safeguarding concerns will be promptly recorded on CPOMS. - If a child is in immediate danger, contact will be made with the police.
+'When to call the police' produced by the National Police Chiefs Council (NPCC) can be found here. - If a child is identified as a Child in Need or a child at risk of or being subjected to significant harm, a referral will be made to Trafford Children's First Response Team using the online referral process which can be accessed via https://traffordframework.egovhub.net/TRAFFORDFIRSTRESPONSEREFERRALFORM/launch.
 Designated Safeguarding Leads must decide on the child / family's Level of Need as outlined in Appendix 8, and use the online referral process.
 Levels of Need are used to determine the kind of support a child or family requires.
 However, if it is a professional judgement that Trafford Children's First Response requires this information immediately the DSL must call 0161 912 5125.
 After your discussion you will be advised to return to the Trafford Council website to complete the online form.